Sculptures, Friezes and Metopes on the Parthenon (Elgin Marbles)

 from the East Pediment of the Parthemon

-The Elgin Marbles (pronounced with a hard "g") are perhaps the most striking and well known piece of classical Greek statuary.
+The Parthenon Sculptures, also called the Elgin Marbles, were crafted by ancient Greeks 2,500 years ago to decorate the outside of the Parthenon temple in Athens.
+Now housed at the British Museum in London, they are perhaps the most striking and well known piece of classical Greek statuary.
 They are sections of the pediments and metopes (marble carvings set into the frieze) from the 160-meter (525-foot) frieze that looped around the Parthenon in Athens.
 They are considered by many to be the best examples of ancient Greek art.
+Many other pieces of ancient Greek sculpture were made during the Hellenistic period.

 Created by Phidias Periclean, Athens's greatest sculptor, the Parthenon frieze contain images of processions of men, women and horses through the streets of Athens, battling horsemen and reclining deities.
 Some of the pieces of the frieze ended up in British Museum and others ended up in the Louvre.
 The sections from the Parthenon are now in the British museum (the Elgin Marbles) include battles with Amazons, giants and centaurs and scenes from the Trojan war